Funeral arrangements set for fallen KSP trooper

 Funeral arrangements have been set for Kentucky State Trooper Eric Chrisman.
-The Kentucky State Police said he's the first trooper to die in the line of duty for Post 1.
+The

 The tone was somber Wednesday morning as troopers set up a memorial at KSP Post 1 in Mayfield.
 They put a picture of Chrisman and flowers on a state police cruiser, along with a wreath in his memory.

 KSP also flew their flag at half-staff.
 They weren’t the only ones.
 The McCracken County Courthouse and jail flew flags at half-staff Wednesday for Trooper Chrisman.